ikwzm/ZynqMP-FPGA-Linux-Example-2-UltraZed/Readme.md

 # Setup

-## Convert to Binary file from Bitstream file
+## Convert to Binary file from Bitstream file for 2017.3

 ### For 2017.3